Shopify vs. WordPress

 Maintenance and hosting included Additional transaction fees for all payment transactions

-Website, blog, and social media integration included International domains and pricing not included in basic package
+Website, blog, and social media integration included International domains and pricing not included in basic plan

-Different tariffs available (depending on store size) Less customization options than WordPress
+Different plans available (depending on store size) Fewer customization options than WordPress

 Which system is better for beginners?

-In our Shopify vs WordPress comparison, we’ve considered beginner-friendliness as an important category, and Shopify wins out.
-Since you sign a contract with Shopify for the use of the software, you also buy into first-class support.
-Hosting is taken care of, customers get important updates applied automatically (and transparently), and they don’t have to worry about anything in other technical matters either.
-In addition, functionalities and processes are explained in detail, so that even new customers can quickly find their way around.
+In our Shopify vs. WordPress comparison, we’ve considered beginner-friendliness as an important category, and Shopify wins out.
+Since you sign a contract with Shopify for the use of the software, you also buy into first-class technical support.
+Hosting is taken care of, you get important updates applied automatically (and transparently), and you don’t have to worry about other technical matters either.
+In addition, features and processes are explained in detail, so that even new users can quickly find their way around.

 Tip

-As mentioned, with WordPress you have to take into account that too many plugins can affect the performance of the online store.
-It may be worth investing in a better hosting foundation in this regard, e.g. special WooCommerce hosting.
+As mentioned, with WordPress you have to take into account that too many plugins can affect the performance of an online store.
+It may be worth investing in a better hosting foundation, for example, special WooCommerce hosting.

-Shopify users can currently only find just over 2,000 extensions, but again, this more than covers the full spectrum of a store owner’s needs.
+While Shopify users can currently only find just over 7,000 extensions, this more than covers the full spectrum of needs.
 If that is not enough, there are (paid) options for customization.
-What WordPress and Shopify have in common at this point is that there may be monthly costs for premium variants of plugins.
-Webmasters should definitely take this into account when calculating their projects.

 Which platform is easier to use?